 - Teaching Iyengar Yoga.
 Teach classes at home studio in Yoyogi, Tokyo-Japan from 2013 and at the Tokyo American Club from 2014.

 - Iyengar Yoga Teacher Certification.
-Passed the Level II exam to receive teacher certification from the B.K.S.
+Passed the Level I exam to receive teacher certification from the B.K.S.
 Iyengar Association of Japan in June 2013.

 - Iyengar Yoga Teacher Training.
 Under the tutelage of master teacher Naoko Yagyu, finished the preliminary course of the Iyengar Yoga Teaching Method.
 Learned how to teach with props to avoid injury, studied the therapeutic benefits of the poses and the philosophy behind the 2000 year-old writings of yoga by Patanjali.
 Learned to demonstrate the poses.
 Ability to teach in English or Japanese.
 January 2011 to June 2013.

-- Intensive Training.
-Attended an eight-day intensive workshop by Geeta Iyengar (daughter of B.K.S.
+- Attended an eight-day intensive workshop by Geeta Iyengar (daughter of B.K.S.
 Iyengar) Yoganushasanam on Iyengar Yoga and Pranayama in Pune, India.
 December 2015.

-- Attended an intensive one-month Iyengar Yoga Teacher Training course at the Ramamani Iyengar Memorial Yoga Institute in Pune, India.
+- Attended an intensive one-month training at the Ramamani Iyengar Memorial Yoga Institute in Pune, India.
 Had the privilege of being taught by the son, daughter and granddaughter of B.K.S.
 Iyengar who was present in all classes giving advice at 93 years old.
 February 2012.

 - Assistant Teaching.
 Worked as an assistant for master teacher Naoko Yagyu.
 June to November 2012.

-- Workhshops.
+- Workshops.
 Practiced Iyengar Yoga with master teachers from Japan, Chicago, Australia and India.
 2002 to Present.

 - Service to the Community.
 Founded and continues to participate as a director on the Board of Directors of SIDS Family Association Japan, a nation-wide, non-profit group with 500 bereaved families and professional members that supports parents who have lost a baby to SIDS or to any other cause, including stillbirth.
 Organized the SIDS International Conference in 2006.
 1991 to Present. sids.gr.jp